 Most patients have no or minimal symptoms.
 Some develop a flu-like illness.
 Fever, usually 38.5 to 40° C, with rigors is accompanied by malaise, weakness, myalgia (especially lumbar), retro-orbital headache, photophobia, anorexia, nausea, and light-headedness.
 Sore throat and dysesthesia occur less often.

 Aseptic meningitis occurs in a minority of patients.
-Rarely, frank encephalitis, ascending paralysis, bulbar paralysis, transverse myelitis, or acute Parkinson disease can occur.
-Neurologic sequelae are rare in meningitis but occur in up to 33% of patients with encephalitis.
+Rarely, frank encephalitis, ascending paralysis, bulbar paralysis, transverse myelitis, or other neurologic symptoms can occur.
+Neurologic sequelae are rare in patients with meningitis but occur in up to 33% of patients with encephalitis.